Rational Behavioral Training Program

 The Rational Behavioral Training (RBT) program at the Washtenaw County Juvenile Detention is based on both Cognitive Behavioral and Behavior Modification Interventions.
 Our goal is to assist young people to make positive changes in their thinking and behavior, so that the result is a youth who has a belief system that is pro-social and behaviors that are positive and goal directed.

-RBT is a program we utilize in both our detention program and IOP program.
+RBT is a program we utilize in our detention program.
 RBT focuses on modifying behavior by encouraging youth to examine their beliefs and thinking patterns that precede problem behavior.
 Youth process their behaviors by using a cognitive model (situation, thinking, feelings, behavior, and consequences) focused on identifying self-talk that results in improved behavioral outcomes.
 Program staff help the youth to recognize and examine their core beliefs that get them into trouble with parents, teachers and the communities they live in.
 The main tool utilized for examining their problem thinking and actions is called a Thinking Report (PDF).

 Youth typically complete a Thinking Report after a situation has taken place where they could have made a better choice.
 The Thinking Report allows the youth to do a rational self analysis which requires analyzing the inappropriate thinking / behavior and make changes in a similar situation in the future.
 The goal of RBT is to help youth learn to control their thinking in order to exhibit more appropriate behavior.
 View a short PowerPoint video on RBT (PPT).